MarounMaroun/github-bash-api/README.md

 This repo aims to expose basic functions for using the [GitHub API](https://developer.github.com/v3/) in Bash.

-You can copy any of the functions and use it wherever you want.
+You can copy any of the functions and use them as you with.
 For example, in your own GitHub action script.

 ## Usage